 |Korea University Korean Language and Culture Center (KLCC) (고려대학교 한국어문화교육센터)|

--For students aged 15 and older, enrolled in high schools or in a higher degree program (1 year program consisting 4 terms of Spring, Summer, Autumn and Winter).
+-For students aged 15 and older, enrolled in high schools or in a higher degree program (1 year program consisting of 4 terms: Spring, Summer, Autumn and Winter).

 -Each term runs for 10 weeks with 200 class hours.